 Whether for business or pleasure, travelers are booking airline seats.
 In fact, as European Union borders reopened on July 1, Ryanair reported it is flying 40% of its 10,000 routes and EasyJet plans on returning to 75% capacity by August.
 An increase in travelers is good news for airlines that have been hard hit during the pandemic.
 As the world reopens, many people are eager for a getaway as a mental reset from months of confinement.

-Of course, summer is a traditional time for vacations, and for those considering an international flight, it’s especially difficult to know where you can travel.
+Of course, summer was a traditional time for vacations, but for those considering an international flight, it’s been especially difficult to know where you can travel.
 Plus, many already had a trip booked pre-shutdown and are now concerned about trip cancellations or not being able to travel to certain countries.

 In our previous post on restoring the traveler’s confidence, we covered some of the timely questions people are asking.
 Some of those questions include if they should (or can) go ahead with planned summer vacations.
 They’re wondering if it’s safe to travel, where they can go, and what expectations are on quarantine.